susrithasabbini/recon-frontend/memory-bank/systemPatterns.md

   - Buttons often show a loading state during asynchronous operations.
 - **Empty States:** Informative messages and icons are shown when no data is available (e.g., no accounts, no files uploaded, no merchant selected).
 - **Merchant Context:** The application heavily relies on a `selectedMerchant` context.
 Most functionalities are scoped to the selected merchant, and UI elements are often disabled or show prompts if no merchant is selected.
+- **Wizard/Stepper Pattern:** The `MainProcessFlowPage.tsx` implements a wizard/stepper UI to guide users through a sequence of operations (Merchant Creation → Account Creation → Rules Mapping → File Upload).
+- **Page Composition:** The `MainProcessFlowPage.tsx` composes other full-page components (`MerchantManagementPage`, `AccountCreationPage`, etc.) into its steps, demonstrating a modular approach where pages can be used standalone or as part of a guided flow.

 ## Code Structure (Illustrative based on provided files)